PEtab-dev/petab_sciml/doc/format.rst

 Valid ``targetId``\ ’s for a NN output are:

 -  A non-estimated model parameter.
--  A species’ initial value (referenced by the species’ Id).
+-  A species’ initial value (referenced by the species’ ID).
 In this case, any other species initialization is overridden.

 Condition and Hybridization Tables